7 Signs It May Be Time to Step Down as a Manager

 How to Know When It's Not a Good Fit

 Not everyone is cut out to be a manager.
 Many people fall into management for the wrong reasons, or don't realize what the job really entails.

+Organizations also don't always do the best job of assessing leadership potential to decide who should be promoted to management positions.
 One of the most common mistakes made is to take the best engineer, salesperson, or accountant and promote that person to manager.
-Unfortunately, the outcome is all too often is the loss of a great individual contributor and the creation of a poor manager.
+Unfortunately, the outcome is all too often the loss of a great individual contributor and the creation of a poor manager.

 Management Doesn't Have to Be a Forever Role

 However, I’ve seen plenty of managers that were promoted for all of the right reasons and were initially very successful in their management roles.
 They enthusiastically took management courses, read all of the hottest management books, and thrived on leading and developing people.
-Then, for one reason or another, they “derailed”.
+Then, for one reason or another, they derailed.
 Employees no longer wanted to work for them, their reputation as a manager grew tarnished, and they ended up stuck in a job they no longer enjoyed.
 In fact, they were miserable.
 They were burned out on being a manager.

 These managers might have been more satisfied and productive if they knew when it was time to step away from management and look for an individual contributor role that better leveraged their strengths and interests.
 Their employees would have been better off too.
 Perhaps one of them could even have stepped up and done a better job leading people.

 How do you know when it’s time to step down from being a manager?
 There are seven telltale signs.